ruippeixotog/think-bayes-scala/README.md

 ## Examples

-A number of examples and problems explored throughout _Think Bayes_ are implemented in the package `examples`.
+A number of examples and problems explored throughout _Think Bayes_ are implemented in the package `examples` in the [test directory](https://github.com/ruippeixotog/think-bayes-scala/tree/master/src/test/scala/thinkbayes/examples).
 They are always accompanied by the original problem description and I made an effort to make the steps of each problem as clear as possible.